michael-collins/aa110-fa2015/exercises/exercise-1.1/2dposter-revision.md

 ##2D Poster Design Revision: Assignment Description

-In this exercise, you will create a 2D low-poly poster using Adobe Illustrator and Adobe Photoshop.
-You will practice using composition, color theory, and typography to convey meaning.
+In this exercise, you will revise your 2D poster based on the feedback you received in the in-class critique.
+You will then create a blog post with a 150 statement about your poster design and an image of the updated poster design.

 ##Learning Resources